1 And it came to pass that the sound returned unto me: clack clack, clack clack, and I awakened unto another day without beginning or end.

 “You don't have to do that.”
 He verbally rejects and physically accepts the offer simultaneously.

-“DAYROOM’S OPEN.”
+“DAYROOM’S OPEN”

-We can leave our cells.
+We can leave our already open cells.

 JJ goes straight to the phones.
 I go back to my game of chess with Dan.